 Dupre and Gina Percival created a homey store, complete with a piano, comfy seating, and very cool wine bottle chandeliers.
 They invited South Carolina vendors to rent shelf space.

-Dupre Percival has been a Columbia caterer for years, and Senate’s End includes four of his businesses and venues: 302 Artisans, Manor House, The Hall and 300 Senate.
+Dupre Percival has been a Columbia caterer for years, and Senate's End includes five venues: The Hall, The Hall Wedding Garden, 300 Senate, The 300 Wedding Garden, and The Manor House.

 Percival said he got the idea to open the specialty store after he catered a wedding in St. Matthews.
 There he happened to meet Sallie Dent Porth, who makes Sallie's Greatest Jams, and is the upcoming president of the S.C.
 Specialty Foods Association.